Learnosity/learnosity-sdk-php/README.md

 ### Quick Start

-For early test and proof of concepts, the easiest it to follow our [Quick Start Guide].
+For early test and proof of concepts, the easiest thing is to follow our [Quick Start Guide].

 You can find the latest version of the SDK as a self-contained ZIP file in the [GitHub Releases].
 The distribution ZIP file contains all the necessary dependencies.